-2: Single PWM output requires setting at least
+2: Single PWM output requires setting at least one of the STRx bits.

 23.4.6.1 Steering Synchronization

 The STRxSYNC bit of the PSTRxCON register gives the user two selections of when the steering event will happen.
 When the STRxSYNC bit is '0', the steering event will happen at the end of the instruction that writes to the PSTRxCON register.
 In this case, the output signal at the Px<D:A> pins may be an incomplete PWM waveform.
 This operation is useful when the user firmware needs to immediately remove a PWM signal from the pin.